fleet-actions/ec2-runner-pool-manager/docs/architecture/provision.md

            └─────── success → state: idle → claimed → running
 ```

-- Parallelism  — workers race to secure runners; slow or ineligible candidates drop out without blocking others.
+- Parallelism  — workers race to secure runners
 - Atomic state transitions  — each worker performs a conditional idle->claimed update to guarantee exclusive ownership.
 - Liveness & health — before handing the instance to the workflow, the worker validates heartbeats and registration status.

 #### Instance Claiming